 Methi Na Dhebra or Gujarati Methi Na Dhebra is an Indian flatbread made with pearl millet with fresh fenugreek leaves and spices.
 This is a staple Gujarati dish and loved by all.
 Dhebra has a good shelf life as it is cooked with ghee in amount.

 First of all, this bread has a good shelf life, as a result, these are packed for traveling and enjoyed.
 Similarly to this roti, we have another version made in Andhra.
 It certainly makes it easy for us to like this roti.

 Certainly being a winter crop, the Pearl Millet flour is good to be consumed during this period.
 With fresh fenugreek leaves available, it is only natural that these two ingredients are added together.
-Bajra flour is a gluten free and is very healthy.
-The Gujaratis call it Rotla and uses fresh green garlic to make a rustic meal.
+Bajra flour is gluten-free and is very healthy.
+The Gujaratis call it Rotla and use fresh green garlic to make a rustic meal.